SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Related Work

 \textbf{On-Device Generative Models.} To enable on-device deployment, prior works have explored quantization~\cite{BitsFusion, li2024svdquant}, pruning~\cite{li2024snapfusion, hu2024snapgen,wu2025tamingdiffusiontransformerefficient,snapgenv2025yushu}, and knowledge distillation~\cite{hu2024snapgen, kim2023bk} to reduce model size and latency.
-Early on-device systems~\cite{li2024snapfusion, castells2024edgefusion, zhao2023mobilediffusion} pruned and distilled U-Net architectures to generate 512-pixel images within seconds.
-SnapGen~\cite{hu2024snapgen} demonstrated 1024-pixel image generation with a compact U-Net, though with trade-offs in quality and editing flexibility.
+Early on-device systems~\cite{li2024snapfusion, castells2024edgefusion, zhao2023mobilediffusion} pruned and distilled U-Net architectures to generate $512^2$ images within seconds.
+SnapGen~\cite{hu2024snapgen} demonstrated $1024^2$ image generation with a compact U-Net, though with trade-offs in quality and editing flexibility.
 To our knowledge, no prior work has deployed an efficient DiT for high-fidelity on-device generation.

-\textbf{Model Scalability and Elastic Networks.} Once-for-All~\cite{cai2019onceforall} and Slimmable Networks~\cite{yu2018slimmable} pioneered supernetworks adaptable to varying computational budgets for recognition and detection tasks.
+\textbf{Elastic Networks.} Once-for-All~\cite{cai2019onceforall} and Slimmable Networks~\cite{yu2018slimmable} pioneered supernetworks adaptable to varying computational budgets for recognition and detection tasks.
 Follow-up studies~\cite{hanruiwang2020hat, devvrit2024matformer, valipour2024sortednetscalablegeneralizedframework, DynaBert2020} extended this idea to transformers and large language models.
-However, elastic architectures remain underexplored in generative models.
-We build our model in this direction by introducing an \emph{Elastic DiT} framework that enables flexible diffusion transformer deployment across heterogeneous devices without retraining separate models.
+However, elastic architectures remain underexplored in \emph{generative models}.
+We build our model by introducing an \emph{Elastic DiT} framework that enables flexible diffusion transformer deployment across heterogeneous devices without retraining separate models.